jarivankaam/framework-boilerplate/README.md

 # Framework Boilerplate
 ## by Jari van Kaam

-this project is made to simplify and speed up the process of creating a new project.
-It is loosely based on a framework I use in my internship.
+this project is made to simplify and speed up the process of creating a `new project`.
+It is very loosely based on a framework I use in my internship.
 It is not meant to be used as a framework, but as a starting point for your own project.

 ## Features
  - preconfigured watch commands for sass(scss) based css coding and Typescript.